amalcao/libcoroc/README.md

 - `enable_timer=1` to enable the time-sharing mechanism, which is disable default.
 - `enable_optimize=1` to build the target with `-O2` option, if not use this option, the debug mode library and examples will be built.
 - `use_clang=1` to use the clang/llvm compiler to build the programs.
 This is the default setting for Darwin platform.
+- `enable_splitstack` to enable the split-stack feature, make sure your complier (gcc 4.6.0+) and linker (GNU gold) support that feature!

 To build an optimized library with time-sharing support, just use the command: